Alternatives to Detention (Home Supervision, House Arrest, Electronic Monitoring) FAQs

 Who is eligible for EMP?

-EMP is an alternative to traditional detention in the Juvenile Hall, for those children who are awaiting Court, transitioning out of Camp Glenwood or who are serving therapeutic detention time.
+EMP is an alternative to traditional detention in the Juvenile Hall, for those children who are awaiting Court, transitioning to other probation programs or who are serving therapeutic detention time.
 It is ordered by the Court for those children who do not pose a serious threat to the community or themselves, are not a flight risk, and are otherwise safe in the community.

 How does EMP work?

 An ankle transmitter is placed on the child that cannot be removed.
 This device is monitored to make sure that the child is in the home or where they are supposed to be.
-Your child will be seen by a Probation Officer regularly.
+Your child will be seen by a DPO regularly.